ctnadovich/ebrevet/README.md

 When you press the "CHECK IN NOW" button, your check-in is recorded on your phone and the app will attempt to report the check-in to your Club/Region's server.
-After you dismiss the check-in dialogs and return to the ride page, you will see either a orange three-dots icon, or a green check next to the control.
+After you dismiss the check-in dialogs and return to the ride page, you will see either a orange check icon, or a green check next to the control.
 The green check means you've checked in and your check-in time has been uploaded to the Club/Region server.
-Ride on with confidence that your check-in at that control is solid.

-On the other hand, if you see an orange three-dots icon, that means the app itself has recorded your check-in, but your check-in has not yet been uploaded to the Club/Region.
-This will occur if your phone is in Airplane Mode or if there is no data service on your phone.
-At some point in the future when your phone has internet service again, press the "Upload Results" button and you should see all your orange marks turn into green checks.
+If the check is orange, you also have checked in just fine, but the check-in hasn't yet been reported to the web server (probably because your internet service is off or limited).
+But whether orange or green, if you get a check mark, ride on with confidence that your check-in at that control is solid.
+You will receive an official finish code and certificate even if some checkmarks are orange.

-**IMPORTANT:** *Be sure all your controls show green checks at the end of the event.
-When all your controls are green you have officially completed the event and your results have been recorded at the Club/Region.
-If you still have some orange three-dot marks next to controls, you need to find working Internet service and upload your results ASAP.*
+**IMPORTANT:** *Even if orange checkmarks are still good, it's better if all your controls show green checks at the end of the event.
+It helps the RBA/organizer to have your complete set of checkins uploaded.
+Use the "Resend Check-Ins" button to make sure all your checkins are uploaded to the web.
+Be sure to find working Internet service before pressing "Resend Check-Ins.*

 <div style="text-align: center;">
 <img src="https://parando.org/ebrevet/v19/ScreenShots/no_yes_upload.png" width=67%/>